-How Much Value will a New Roof Increase to Your House?
+How Much Value Does a New Roof Add to Your House?

 Thinking about a new roof?
 While it might not be as popular a project as remodeling interior rooms, a new roof has definite advantages including improved resale value, a nicer and newer appearance, lower utility bills and improved warranties.

 However, there are several factors to consider as you ponder a new roofing system over your home.
 Let’s look at some of the more pressing matters to think about.

 Most homeowners are concerned mainly with having their roof protect all the valuable stuff under it.
 However, it’s also a major insulator, and if you’re using some of the newer, high-tech roofing materials, the summer heat is reflected off the roof instead of absorbing it, which is a great relief in terms of cost (utility bills) and comfort.